thebkv/bkv/ruth02.md

 **Meaning:** Wing, edge, extremity, or corner of a garment.

-**Ruth 2:** Boaz describes Ruth as having come beneath the LORD's wings.
+**Ruth 2:** Ruth has come beneath the LORD's wings.

 **Ruth 3:** Ruth will ask Boaz to spread his skirt or wing over her.

-**BKV:** This repeated word forms one of the book's clearest internal connections between divine refuge and concrete covering.
+**BKV:** The repeated word creates one of Ruth's clearest internal connections.
+Refuge under God will become concrete covering within the story of redemption.

 ---

 ### Go'el — גֹּאֵל

-**Meaning:** Redeemer; a near relative who may act to recover family rights, property, or continuity.
+**Meaning:** Redeemer; a near relative who may act to recover family property, rights, or continuity.

-**MSFR in Ruth 2:** Naomi identifies Boaz as belonging to the family circle associated with redemption.
+**MSFR in Ruth 2:** Naomi recognizes Boaz as belonging to the family circle from which redemption may come.

-**BKV:** The word enlarges the meaning of what happened in the field.
-Boaz may be capable of addressing more than the immediate need for food.
+**BKV:** Boaz first appears to Ruth as the man who provides food.
+Naomi recognizes that he may be able to address the deeper loss behind their hunger.

 ---

 ## The Chapter in One Movement

-Ruth arrives in Bethlehem with no land of her own.

-So she goes into the field and gleans.

-That first step already places her inside an order that has made room for the poor, the widow, and the stranger.
-God's law has left grain available for someone exactly like her.
+Ruth 2 is about finding provision after you return.

+Ruth goes into the field because she and Naomi need food.
+She has no idea that the field belongs to Boaz or that Boaz belongs to Elimelech's family.

+She simply begins gleaning.

-Then Boaz sees her.
+Then Boaz notices her.

-He knows what she has done for Naomi, and he uses his authority to make the field safer and more generous around her.
-Ruth receives protection, water, bread, and grain deliberately placed within reach.
+He has heard what she did for Naomi, and he makes a place for her in his field.
+He protects her, gives her water, invites her to eat, and tells his workers to leave extra grain where she can gather it.

+The woman who arrived as a stranger finds that there is room for her here.
-Boaz tells her that she has come under the wings of the LORD.

-The refuge Ruth chose in Chapter 1 is beginning to take visible form.
+Boaz tells Ruth that she has come under the wings of the LORD.
+The choice she made on the road in Chapter 1 is beginning to have a shape she can see and touch.

-By evening Ruth has gathered far more than she expected and carries the provision home.
+By evening Ruth has gathered enough barley to surprise Naomi.

-Naomi sees the barley and knows that someone has taken unusual care of Ruth.

-Then Ruth says the name:
+Then she says the name:

 **Boaz.**

-Naomi recognizes the connection immediately.
+Naomi understands immediately.

-The man behind the abundance is near kin.
+The man behind the provision is near kin.

-For the first time, the possibility of redemption enters the story.

 That is Ruth 2:

-**STRANGER
+**RETURN
 → FIELD
 → GLEANING
 → PROVISION
-→ RECOGNITION
+→ FAVOR
 → PROTECTION
 → REFUGE
 → ABUNDANCE
-→ RETURN TO NAOMI
-→ BOAZ NAMED
+→ BOAZ
-→ REDEEMER RECOGNIZED**
+→ REDEMPTION REVEALED**

-Ruth went into the field because she needed food.
+Ruth went looking for food.

-By the end of the chapter, she has discovered something larger.

-The order she entered has provision for her.

-The man who showed her favor belongs to the family.

-And Naomi, who returned to Bethlehem calling herself empty, can finally see that the story is beginning to open again.
+She found a field where she could remain.

+And inside that provision, Naomi saw the first sign that the losses of Moab might not be the end of their story.

 09/13/2026
 © 2026 Luke Stewart | The Bible Key